“What do you mean, wise things I should know? Isn’t ‘going organic’ itself already a wise thing to do for my health?”

 - Sweet peas

 You can find EWG’s updated list of the Clean Fifteen™ here.

 Another great tip I could give you to make you a wiser enthusiast of organics, is to ask this single question before you buy: “Does this have GMOs?” 🤔

 GMOs stand for Genetically Modified Organisms.
 They are added to crops to make them pest resistant.
-It is done by producers to increase production — and only organic foods are guaranteed to not have GMOs in them!
-The last time rats were experimented for a GMO-related study, the ones exposed to GMOs died sooner and had more tumors and organ damage than the ones fed with non-GMOs.
+Producers do it to increase production — and only organic foods are guaranteed to not have GMOs in them!
+The last time rats were used in experiments for a GMO-related study, the ones exposed to GMOs died sooner and had more tumors and organ damage than the ones fed with non-GMOs.